 What Tribes Aren't Being Told

-The risk of putting tribal data into the cloud is compounded by concerns around the protection of tribal sovereignty from state and federal agencies.
-If a tribe's data is held by a third party and then seized by outside government entities, the tribe will not be informed that its data is under investigation because it is no longer within its control.
-(Tgandh) That sentence deserves to land.
-A tribe could be conducting business with its own citizens, managing its own lands, running its own health programs, while a federal investigation is actively combing through tribal records stored on a third-party cloud platform, and nobody is legally required to tell that tribe a thing about it.
-The CLOUD Act's reach extends even to data that tribes might assume is protected by sovereign immunity, because the legal hook isn't the tribe itself.
-It's the technology company, which is not a sovereign nation and has no treaty relationship with the United States.
+Let that land.
+A tribe's doing business with its own citizens, managing its own lands, running its own health programs, and meanwhile a federal investigation's combing through tribal records held on a third-party platform, and nobody owes that tribe a word about it.
+The CLOUD Act's reach runs past what most people assume sovereign immunity covers, because the legal hook was never the tribe.
+It's the technology company, which isn't a sovereign nation and has no treaty relationship with the United States.

 How AI Intensifies the Threat